aguycalled/marketmaker_nmbi/documentation/docs/support/how-to.md

 #### How do I edit the conf files or access the log files used by my docker instance?

-If Hummingbot is installed on your local machine, you can access the files from your local file system in the `hummingbot_conf` and `hummingbot_logs` folder.
+If Hummingbot is installed on your local machine, you can access the files from your local file system in the `navcoin_conf` and `navcoin_logs` folder.
 The docker instance reads from/writes to these local files.

 If Hummingbot is installed on a virtual machine, you can use the `vi` text editor (or any text editor of your choice).
 Do command `vi $filename`.
 See [this page](https://www.tipsandtricks-hq.com/unix-vi-commands-take-advantage-of-the-unix-vi-editor-374) for more information how to use this text editor.